accosmin/nano/README.md

 ### Nano

-This library provides numerical optimization and machine learning utilities.
-It can be used to train models such as neural networks and convolution networks.
+Nano provides numerical optimization and machine learning utilities.
+For example it can be used to train models such as neural networks and convolution networks.

-The numerical optimization module provides the following:
-* batch optimization methods: `gradient descent`, various `non-linear conjugate gradient descent`, `L-BFGS`.
-* stochastic optimization methods: `Nesterov's accelerated gradient`, `stochastic gradient` (with or without momentum), `normalized gradient descent`, `ADADELTA`, `ADAGRAD`, `ADAM`.
-* line-search methods: `backtracking`, `cubic interpolation`, `CG_DESCENT`.
-* a large set of unconstrained problems to benchmark the optimization algorithms.

-The machine learning module is built around several key concepts mapped to C++ object interfaces.
+This library is built around several key concepts mapped to C++ object interfaces.
 Each object type is registered with an **ID** and thus it can be selected from command line arguments.
 Also new objects can be easily registered and then they are automatically visible across the library and its associated programs.

+#### Structure

+The **batch optimizer** and the **stochastic optimizer** are gradient-based methods used for minimizing generic multi-dimensional functions.
+They are suitable for large-scale numerical optimization which are often the product of machine learning problems.
+Examples of batch optimization methods: `gradient descent`, various `non-linear conjugate gradient descent`, `L-BFGS`.
+Examples of stochastic optimization methods: `Nesterov's accelerated gradient`, `stochastic gradient` (with or without momentum), `normalized gradient descent`, `ADADELTA`, `ADAGRAD`, `ADAM`.
+Examples of line-search methods: `backtracking`, `cubic interpolation`, `CG_DESCENT`.
+Additionally, Nano provides a large set of unconstrained problems to benchmark the optimization algorithms.

 A **task** describes a classification or regression problem consisting of separate training and test image patches with associated target outputs if any.
 The library has built-in support for various standard benchmark datasets like: `MNIST`, `CIFAR-10`, `CIFAR-100`, `STL-10`, `SVHN`.
 These datasets are loaded directly from the original (compressed) files.